Stage shows, musical films, plays and more to watch on Amazon Prime

 Lots of people have Amazon Prime Video – some even have it without realising it, they're just pining for speedy delivery times.
-But here are some shows you can see on the platform.
-Oh and also spare a thought for those who may be out of work during the ongoing crisis – you can find ways to help here.
+You can also try Prime Video free now for 30 days.

 Michael Crawford stars in this musical about the iconic circus master.
 It was an out-and-out hit well before The Greatest Showman came along, and features some great tunes including "Join the Circus".

 Watch and marvel as the one and only Anthony Hopkins takes on one of Shakespeare's most coveted roles!

 A drum, a drum: Macbeth doth come!
 Patrick Stewart and Kate Fleetwood star in this bold production courtesy of Rupert Goold, which made the leap to TV after initially running at Chichester Festival Theatre in 2007.